oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

   ```<copy>cat ./SearchBar/SearchComponent.tsx</copy>```
   ```<copy>cat ./AI/ResponseComponent.tsx</copy>```

 12. The Map component is updated with the information pulled from the customer fetch sequence to set the map coordinates to the coordinates pulled from the AutoREST of the Customer API.
+Investigate this in the App.tsx file for better understanding.
+This should give you a general understanding of how the APIs are used in the MovieStreamAI app.

 You may now proceed to the next lab.